spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 <br />

-After finalizing all files in the pack directory, the next step is to set up a registry server and publish the pack to that registry, where you can access it directly from Palette.
+After completing the review of all files in the pack directory, the next step is to set up a registry server, publish the pack to that registry, and configure the registry in Palette.

 <br />